 Most of us have experienced those jolts of insight that come out of the blue when we’re not even thinking about the problem or issue we’re struggling with.
 William James is one of the founders of psychology and he said that we learn to swim in the winter and skate in summer.
 Those parts which have been exercised and trained in the past but now lay fallow are ripe for learning and breakthroughs.
 It is then that Nachmanovich says “the creative surprise flares up, it can be seen clearly and distinctly, and most importantly, it can be acted upon.”
 Thus, it is critical that we let things well up within the psyche without our conscious interference.
 It is a form of action through non-action.

-Let things happen in the psyche without have our consciousness interfere.
+Let things happen in the psyche without having our consciousness interfere.
 The author cites Chuang-Tzu who said,

 I will leave you with these powerful observations from Nachmanovich about the power of creating.
 He says the following: